Global Repository Settings

 • bitbucket-server

-The global repository settings for git provider can currently only reference one type of provider on a cluster.
-The user would need to specify their own provider info in their own Repository CR if they don’t want to use the global settings or want to target another repository.
+The global repository settings for the Git provider can currently only reference one type of provider on a cluster.
+The user would need to specify their own provider information in their own Repository CR if they do not want to use the global settings or want to target another provider.

 Edit Edit this page